Nnamdi Chinecherem

-Nnamdi Chinecherem Prosper (born 12 July 2002) is a Nigerian Javelin athlete.
+Nnamdi Chinecherem Prosper (born 12 July 2002) is a Nigerian javelin athlete.

 Career

 In 2021, Chinecherem won the bronze medal in the men's javelin throw event at the 2021 World Athletics U20 Championships in Nairobi Kenya.

 This record made him the first Nigerian athlete to win an award at a field medal since the last championship where Esther Aghatise won a medal in 2002.

+Nnamdi competed for the Baylor Bears track and field team in the NCAA.

 In 2022, he made up the list of athletics from Nigeria selected for the 2022 Commonwealth Games in Birmingham, England.

 He was one of the flagbearer alongside Folashade Oluwafemiayo during the opening ceremony of the Commonwealth Games.